555vedant/ChurnAnalyzer/README.md

-# Employee Churn Prediction System
+# Customer Churn Prediction System

 ## Overview
 This project aims to predict employee churn using machine learning techniques, specifically deep learning with Keras and TensorFlow.
 The system is designed with a user-friendly interface using HTML and JavaScript for the frontend, and it employs Spring Boot for the Java backend and Flask for the Python-based machine learning model.